Organizers of the Okanagan Fest of Ale announced on March 17 that this year’s event is not going ahead due to the coronavirus pandemic.

-When I started this blog in April 2018, I invited people to join me for a beer and some interesting conversation.
+When I started Original Levity in April 2018, I invited people to join me for a beer and some interesting conversation.
 My invitation is just as sincere today: the only difference is, you may find me in a few different places.
 Please don’t let that throw you.
 I’m just as thirsty and chatty as I’ve always been.

 Launch parties have been customary for each new issue of the guide since it debuted in 2016, but they’ve always been held in Calgary or Edmonton.
 With so many new breweries popping up all over the province – and featured in the guide — editor Erica Francis said the time is right to take the show on the road.

 “There’s so much more to Alberta than the two major centres,” she said.